The Code of Conduct, Terms and Conditions and Rules for the BowlsChat Scramble are shown below.

 Scorecards and Measures

-Markers in Singles Tournaments are not responsible for completing scorecards
+If volunteer markers (see rule 8 in T&C above) are used in 'self-service' Singles matches they are not responsible for completing scorecards

 Players/Teams are responsible for keeping their own scorecards and ensuring that both scorecards are the same

-Measuring may be done by Players, Markers (Singles), Umpires or any Official authorised by the Tournament Controller
+Measuring may be done by Players, Umpires or any Official authorised by the Tournament Controller (volunteer markers may measure if both Players/Teams agree)

 3 points will be awarded for a win and 1 point for a draw